danikpanik/Asus-Zephyrus-M-GM501GS-Monterey/README.md

 * Keyboard & Trackpad - ELAN/SA473I-12A4 (ELAN1201)

 ### ❌ Not Working:
-  Keyboard backlight control (can change in Windows)
+*  Keyboard backlight control (can change in Windows)
+*  HDMI port (can't work due to the disabled NVIDIA card)
 #

 ### ⚙️ BIOS Settings